welbhen/design-patterns-java/readme.md

 * "Violates the single responsibility principal": a Singleton Class is responsible for the logic AND also responsible for ensuring it has only on instance.
 * "Classes that use a Singleton are tightly coupled to it".

+#### Prototype Pattern

+Useful for when you need a large number of same type objects.

+* "To handle mutability: a *deep* copy needs to be made instead of a *shallow* one".